 from the book | page 134

 As I mentioned in Chapter Twenty-Three, the 404 error page is an opportunity to show off your brand and impress upon your visitors exactly who you are.
-Here are twelve 404 pages that do just that.
+Here are some 404 pages that do just that.
 I’ve included a screenshot since there’s a good chance they will eventually change over time.

 Obviously I need to start with Marvel.
 They’ve put their characters front and center on their 404 pages.
 That’s right, I said pages… as in plural.
 There are a bunch of versions that are displayed randomly to visitor, which is pretty cool.
 Even cooler is that every page includes some type of subtle (or not-so-subtle) animation.